Skip to main content

 • See VLCT’s Sample Employment Application for non CDL Drivers.

-• Utilize multi-channel recruitment by posting on town and VLCT’s website (we get over 5,000 hits more month on our classifieds page!), newspapers, job boards, and social media.
+• Utilize multi-channel recruitment by posting on the town website, on Vermont Local Roads (VLR) Listserv, and VLCT’s Classifieds webpage (we get over 5,000 hits more month on our Classifieds page!), newspapers, job boards, and social media.

 • Partner with local schools and host job fairs to widen the reach.